GENERAL - Sulfur-containing fatty acid (with carboxyl group) and thioalcohol (with thiol group)

 - Component of the coenzymes lipoamide (oxidized) and dihydrolipoamide (reduced) à lipoamide = lipoic acid + lysine

-- S- vs R-alpha-lipoic acid: R-alpha-lipoic acid (RALA) is the natural, body-produced form, S-alpha-lipoic acid is the synthetic variant.
-However, only R-alpha-lipoic acid has health-promoting effects, whereas S-alpha-lipoic acid has no function or is more of a burden on the body, as it can counteract the positive effects of RALA and promote insulin resistance.
+- S- vs. R-alpha lipoic acidR-alpha lipoic acid (RALA) is the natural, endogenous form, while S-alpha lipoic acid is the synthetic variant.
+However, only R-alpha lipoic acid has health-promoting effects, whereas S-alpha lipoic acid has no function or is rather detrimental to the body, as it counteracts the positive effects of RALA and can promote insulin resistance.

-- Detoxification Phase II and III (chelation): Lipoic acid complexes metals such as iron, copper, mercury and cadmium and is involved in their elimination
+- Detoxification Phase II and III (chelation): Lipoic acid complexes metals such as iron, copper, mercury, and cadmium and is involved in their elimination.

-d) Lipoic acid and cofactor effects: - Energy generation: Lipoic acid is a component of the coenzyme lipoamide
+d) Lipoic acid and cofactor effects: - Energy generation: Lipoic acid is a component of the coenzyme lipoamide.

 - in the pyruvate dehydrogenase complex and (PDH)